ncmine13/es_coding_challenge/README.md

 The tests are written in Jasmine and configured to run in node.
 Install jasmine globally by running
 	`npm install -g jasmine`.
 Then, run `jasmine init` in the root directory.
 To run the tests, run `npm test`.
-In order to uncomment suites, remove the 'x' from the beginning of the describe statement.